|

 END OF THE WAR:

-On April 9th, just two days after arriving at their new camp, they received news that Union
+On April 9th, while encamped at Winchester, the regiment received the news that Grant's Union

-In the days after the surrender of Lee’s forces, hundreds of Confederates started coming
+In the days after the surrender of Lee’s forces, the regiments stationed in the Winchester

 There were still Confederate armies in the field at this time, but they were in the deep south,